GandhiCloudLab/waiops320/sending-instana-events-to-aimgr/readme.md

 #### 4.2 Summary

-Normally the `text` field in Instana is mapped `Summary` field in NOI.
+Normally the `text` field in Instana is mapped to `Summary` field in NOI.

 There are three types possible here.

+- Type 1: Without CustomPayLoad
+- Type 2: With CustomPayLoad and Summary field
+- Type 3: With CustomPayLoad and Summary1, Summary2, Summary3, Summary4 fields

 <img src="images/summary.png">